-Sports persons are very special person no matter they are playing for the country or for themselves.
-So, to achieve the optimum level of physical strength, they must take special diet.
-The food and liquids taken by athletes of any age have major impact on their physical strength/ stamina.
-Food provides energy for exercising muscles and nutrients essential for growth and for immune system.
+Sportspersons are very special people no matter if they are playing for the country or for themselves.
+So, to achieve the optimum level of physical strength, they must take a special diet.
+The food and liquids taken by athletes of any age have a major impact on their physical strength/ stamina.
+Food provides energy for exercising muscles and nutrients essential for growth and for the immune system.
 Well, in this post I will be covering Diet for Junior Athletes.

-Sport Coaches are being frequently questioned by the parents that what are the best food and drinks for kids to boost their stamina and performance so that their child can outshine in the field of sports.
+Sports Coaches are being frequently questioned by the parents about what are the best food and drinks for kids to boost their stamina and performance so that their child can outshine in the field of sports.

 A word of caution: Moms you need to monitor your young athlete’s intake of proteins.
 Because less intake can lead to its deficiency and more intake can lead to dehydration, weight gain and calcium loss.